saveside/honeypot/README.md

 # 🐝 Honeypot — A Honey‑Soaked Kubernetes Cluster

-A rich hive of sweet, containerized workloads — and a tempting honeypot for curious intruders.

----

 ## 🍯 What Is Honeypot?

 A honey soaked Kubernetes configuration which provides simplicty and advanced usability with many services and tools